ZhenshengLee/performance_test/add_sql_support_readme.md

 1. Update the model version (`#pragma db model version`).
 2. Commit the xml files with schema changes (`schema_changelog` folder).

+> Note: The current `schema_changelog` is implemented for `MySQL` database.
+In order to use other database, you need to start a new schema evolution:
+    1. Remove the existing xml files (please do not commit these changes).
+    2. Run the performance test with db model version 1 (specified in `experiment_configuration.hpp` file).

 > All the necessary changes to add SQL database support to the performance_test tool were made by following instructions from [ODB platform](https://www.codesynthesis.com/products/odb/).
 Please refer to the [ODB manual](https://www.codesynthesis.com/products/odb/doc/odb-manual.pdf) for more information